Archandan35/LexAI/image/design.md

 Description

-**Invoices will be automatically shared with customers via Swipe's Email.**
+**Invoices will be automatically shared with customers via   CoreX's Email.**

 Additional Text